04 Advanced Styling

 Legend

-Table mode with Last, Min, Max
+Table with Last, Min, Max

 Overrides